HeartWise-AI/pacs-ai-backend/README.md

 Reach out to Robert Avram to get the configs.

-3. Setup `redis/.env`

-4. To run everything locally, run `make up-local`
+3. To run everything locally, run `make up-local`

-5. To run it asynchronously, run `make up`
+4. To run it asynchronously, run `make up`

 You can also opt to launch selected services.
 Below are the supported commands: